ioccc-src/winner/faq.md

 There are none.
 There was no IOCCC in those years.

+## Q: What are the .orig.c files in the directories in winning entries ?

+Due to the fact that the original code has sometimes had to change these files are the original winning entry or as close to as possible to the original that we can find.

 ## Q: Why don't you publish non-winners?

 Because the publication on the IOCCC site **_IS_**